-Denise Louie Education Center is named after a young Chinese-American activist who played an integral role in revitalizing Seattle’s International District.
+Denise Louie Education Center was named after a young Chinese-American activist who played an integral role in revitalizing Seattle’s International District.

-Our first board of directors was Bob Santos, former executive director of Inter*im.
-In 1978 a large residential building burned down in the International District displacing many of Inter*im clients.
-A resident of this burned out apartment desperately needed to get to work and needed a safe place for her child.
-Mr. Santos recognized the need for a child care center in the International District and the idea for the International District Child Care Center was born.
+Our Founder was Uncle Bob Santos, former Executive Director of Inter*Im.
+In 1978, a large residential building burned down in the International District, which displaced many of Inter*im’s clients.
+A resident of this burned-down apartment complex desperately needed to get to work and desired a safe place for her child.
+Mr. Santos recognized the need for a child care center in the International District, and the International District Child Care Center was born.

-The International District Child Care Center started in the basement of the old Bailey Gatzert Elementary school.
-The agency began by meeting the child care needs of the many Asian immigrant restaurant and garment workers living and working in the International District.
-After Denise Louie’s tragic death at the age of 22, as a by stander caught in a gang shootout, Inter*im’s board renamed the International District Child Care Center in her honor.
+Denise Louie worked for Inter*im and led the efforts to create the first International District Child Care Center.
+The International District Child Care Center started in the basement of the old Bailey Gatzert Elementary School and began meeting the child care needs of the many Asian immigrant restaurant and garment workers living and working in the area.
+After Denise Louie’s death at the age of 22, Inter*im’s Board renamed the International District Child Care Center to Denise Louie Education Center (DLEC) in her honor.